Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Proof of Theorem

-\begin{proof} In the proposed scheme, encoding does not involve any dot products at the master but it uses more bandwidth for (symbol) communication.
+In the proposed scheme, encoding does not involve any dot products at the master but it uses more bandwidth for (in terms of symbols) communication.
 Let us first consider the parallel task time in which we need to consider the distribution of order statistics rather than expectation.
 We initially consider a single network node, then we extend our analysis to expected order statistics for multiple nodes.
-Unlike expectation, distribution of order statistics is more challenging.
+Unlike expectation, the distribution of order statistics is more challenging.

-For simplicity, we consider asymptotics and recognize that the $j^{th}$ order statistics of $T_i$s i.e., $T_{j:z}$ (for $z$ workers or processors) converges in distribution to a Gaussian if $j/z \rightarrow 1$\footnote{This is also known as intermediate order statistics \cite{Lee2017}.} (where we define below the random variable $Y_i$ for convenience).
+For simplicity, we consider asymptotics and recognize that the $j^{th}$ order statistics of $T_i$s i.e., $T_{j:z}$ (for $z$ cores or processors) converges in distribution to a Gaussian if $j/z \rightarrow 1$\footnote{This is also known as intermediate order statistics \cite{Lee2017}.} (where we define below the random variable $Y_i$ for convenience).
 The distribution of $Y_i$ can be expressed as

 which shall model the delay for the $i$th cluster node with $b>1$ processors.
 From the cluster point of view and perfect reconstruction, we need any $k$ nodes completing their assigned task to be able to reconstruct $\mathbf{A}^\intercal \mathbf{B}$.